-Freshmen who are enrolled in the College of Engineering and have satisfied up to 32 credits of coursework (not including AP credits) are eligible to enter the Steuber Prize for Excellence in First-Year Writing.
-(Upperclassmen should enter the main Steuber Prize.)
+Freshmen who are enrolled in the College of Engineering and have satisfied less than 32 credits of coursework (not including AP credits) are eligible to enter the Steuber Prize for Excellence in First-Year Writing.
+(Upperclassmen enter the main Steuber Prize.)

-We strongly encourage first-year students, even if they have sophomore status because of AP credits, to enter the Steuber Prize for Excellence in First-Year Writing for a couple of reasons.
+Even if a first-year student has sophomore status because of AP credits, they have to enter the Steuber Prize for Excellence in First-Year Writing for a couple of reasons.

 First, this contest, with its three clearly defined categories of writing, has been especially developed for freshmen.
 It has a judging panel whose expectations are more appropriate for students in their initial year of college coursework.